-The Doctor of Ministry in Leadership and Spiritual Formation (DMin LSF) forms Christian leaders adept at personal and community soul care.
+The Doctor of Ministry in Leadership and Spiritual Formation (DMin LSF) shapes experienced influencers through the literature and art and practice of Christian spiritual formation and leadership to impact their communities and the world.

-The delivery system of the Doctor of Ministry in Leadership and Spiritual Formation includes participation in an educational journey with a cohort; online cohort members and professors; four 'retreat' face-to-face spiritually formative experiences, including on- site spiritual direction; as well as reading, reflection, research and writing.
+The delivery system of the Doctor of Ministry in Leadership and Spiritual Formation program includes participation in several seminars, conferences, or 'field research' experiences around the country or abroad; personal mentoring by both the lead mentor and select faculty advisors; online interactivity with cohort members and professors; five 'advance' face-to-face intensives; as well as reading, reflection, research, and writing.